OpenBB-finance/OpenBB/website/content/terminal/stocks/ca/_index.md

 ## How to use

 To add a primary ticker, or to swap it for another, enter `ticker AMZN`.
-The three commands: `getfinnhub`, `getpoly` and `getfinviz` all provide a similar function.
+The command has three sources, use: `get --source Finnhub`, `get --source Polygon` and `get` to access the different sources.
 Sources may return different results.

 ````
-(🦋) /stocks/ca/ $ getfinviz
+(🦋) /stocks/ca/ $ get
 [Finviz] Similar Companies: WMT, BIG, BJ, COST, DG, DLTR, OLLI, PSMT, TGT, TUEM

-(🦋) /stocks/ca/ $ getpoly
+(🦋) /stocks/ca/ $ get --source Polygon
 [Polygon] Similar Companies: WMT, AMZN, COST, EBAY, DLTR, KSS, JCP, TGT, M, DG

-(🦋) /stocks/ca/ $ getfinnhub
+(🦋) /stocks/ca/ $ get --source Finnhub
 [Finnhub] Similar Companies: WMT, COST, BJ, PSMT
 ````
 Using any of these commands will automatically populate the list of similar companies for analysis.
 Furthermore, `add` & `rmv` allows the user to make modifications, or create a list from scratch.